What is beating the shift in baseball?

 According to MLB’s Statcast data, teams shifted 12.1 percent of the time in 2017.
 Last year, that number rose to 34.1 percent.
 Only one team, Atlanta, shifted on fewer than 18 percent of plate appearances.
 Turning those outs back into hits would result in an increase of less than 1.5 percent in a typical season.

-READ ALSO: What happens to embassies when countries go to war?
+READ ALSO: What happens when you delete WhatsApp account?

 Which baseball team started the shift?